berlam/swivel-authenticator/README.md

 1. Get the index of the last security key used.
 Decrease it by one.
 2. Get the security key at position of the index.
-3. Get the number at each number position of the PIN.
+3. Get the number at each number position of the PIN (0 is position 10).
+4. Append the index as two digits number.

 Example: PIN is 9132.
-Security key is 0123456789.
-Result is: 0821.
+Security key at index 6 is 0123456789.
+Result is: 802106.
+[See Test](pkg/token_test.go).
-4. Append the index as two digits number.
-Example: Index is 6, Result is: 082106.

 Note: The keys will be updated, when the index reaches zero.
 You will get 100 new security keys.